lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 ## 7. Manipulating lists: car, cdr and cons <a name="lists"></a>

 The **car**, **cdr** and **cons** are fundamental functions to work with lists.
-Car returns the head of a list, its first element. **Cdr** points to the second term of a list and that will return the part from list that follows the head (if you're not used to linked lists, read ["How lists are implemented"](https://www.gnu.org/software/emacs/manual/eintr.html#List-Implementation) chapter).
+Car returns the head of a list, its first element. **Cdr** points to the second term of a list, and that will return the part from the list that follows the head (if you're not used to linked lists, read ["How lists are implemented"](https://www.gnu.org/software/emacs/manual/eintr.html#List-Implementation) chapter).

 **Car** is an acronym from the phrase "Content of the address part of the register" and **cdr** comes from "Contests of the decremented part of the register".